 4).
 The bus was brilliant!
 The two men in charge of it really took Sam under their wing.
 They were talking to him, and not me which is a big deal for Sam.
 They were super patient too – by far the best part of the day for Sam!

 5).
 If you’re a typical family, the day would have been brilliant!
-There were food stalls, fairground rides, fairground attractions, a book stall, a beer van and plenty of free activities for kids.
-If, like us you’re a special needs family, you’d probably only spend an hour there, at most before it became too much.
+There were food stalls, fairground rides, fairground attractions and a book stall.
+Not to mention a beer van and plenty of free activities for kids.
+If, like us you’re a special needs family… You’d probably only spend an hour there, at most before it became too much.
 That said, we would definitely attend again in the future – With ear defenders for Sam.

 Ordsall Hall is absolutely stunning, and it was wonderful to see so many people there today.
 It really is a jewel in Salford’s crown, and well worth a visit – even on a standard Sunday!